Ohio State Reformatory: History

-The original architect for the design was Levi T. Scofield from Cleveland, who used three architectural styles; Victorian Gothic, Richardsonian Romanesque and Queen Anne.
+The original architect for the design was Levi T. Scofield from Cleveland, Ohio, who used three architectural styles; Victorian Gothic, Richardsonian Romanesque and Queen Anne.
+The exterior of the building, which is built from brick and concrete, is designed in the Romanesque style giving the frontage a castle–like appearance.
 Scofield designed the reformatory with these unique styles to help encourage inmates to become reborn back into their spiritual lives.
-The creation and construction of the entire building was entrusted to well-known architect F.F.
-Schnitzer, whose name also appears on the cornerstone, and is recorded as Superintendent and Supervising Architect on documents found there.
-In 1891 the name was changed from Intermediate Penitentiary to Ohio State Reformatory.
+The creation and construction of the entire building was entrusted to architect Friedrich Ferdinand Schnitzer, whose name also appears on the cornerstone, and is recorded as Superintendent and Supervising Architect on documents.
+In 1891, the name was changed from Intermediate Penitentiary to Ohio State Reformatory.